 WR2.
-Each Balancing Authority shall maintain a record of its interchange schedules for the current hour plus the next four consecutive hours.
+Each Balancing Authority shall maintain a record of its Interchange Schedules for the current hour plus the next four consecutive hours.

 WM2.
-Each Balancing Authority will have a record of all of its interchange schedules for the hour reviewed in accordance with WR2 plus the following four consecutive hours.
+Each Balancing Authority will have a record of all of its Interchange Schedules for the hour reviewed in accordance with WR2 plus the following four consecutive hours.

 WR3.
-Each Balancing Authority shall maintain a duplicate copy of its aggregate Net Scheduled Interchange (NSI) as previously confirmed with the WIT for the current hour plus the next four consecutive hours.
+Each Balancing Authority shall maintain a duplicate copy of its aggregate Net Scheduled Interchange (NSI) as previously confirmed with the Interchange Software for the current hour plus the next four consecutive hours.

 WM3.
-Each Balancing Authority will have evidence that it retained a duplicate copy of its aggregate NSI as previously confirmed with the WIT for the hour reviewed in accordance with WR3 and the following four consecutive hours.
+Each Balancing Authority will have evidence that it retained a duplicate copy of its aggregate NSI as previously confirmed with the Interchange Software for the hour reviewed in accordance with WR3 and the following four consecutive hours.

 WR4.
-Each Balancing Authority shall store a duplicate copy of its aggregate NSI on a storage system independent from the WIT.
+Each Balancing Authority shall store a duplicate copy of its aggregate NSI on a storage system independent from the Interchange Software.

 WM4.
-Each Balancing Authority will have evidence that a duplicate copy of its aggregate NSI is stored on a storage system independent from the WIT, per WR4.
+Each Balancing Authority will have evidence that a duplicate copy of its aggregate NSI is stored on a storage system independent from the Interchange Software, per WR4.

 WR5.
-Each Balancing Authority shall report atypical operation of the WIT to the Reliability Coordinator and the WIT provider within 15 minutes of that determination, or in accordance with the reporting times established by the WIT provider, whichever is longer.
+Each Balancing Authority shall report atypical operation of the Interchange Software to the Reliability Coordinator and the Interchange Software provider within 15 minutes of that determination, or in accordance with the reporting times established by the Interchange Software provider, whichever is longer.

 WM5.
 Each Balancing Authority will have evidence of reports made per WR5.
 Evidence may include, but is not limited to, any electronic or hard copy documentation between the parties containing the prescribed report and the time windows associated with that communication.

-For purposes of WR5, what constitutes atypical operation of the WIT is interchange software performance other than that which the software was designed to create.
+For purposes of WR5, what constitutes atypical operation of the Interchange Software is performance other than that which the software was designed to create.
 (Please see Rationale Section.)

 WR6.
-Each Reliability Coordinator shall notify its Balancing Authorities within 15 minutes of confirming that the WIT has failed, and again within 15 minutes of receiving notification that operation of the WIT has been restored.
+Each Reliability Coordinator shall notify its Balancing Authorities within 15 minutes of confirming that the Interchange Software has failed, and again within 15 minutes of receiving notification that operation of the Interchange Software has been restored.

 WM6.
-Each Reliability Coordinator will have evidence that it notified its Balancing Authorities within 15 minutes of confirming WIT failure, and again within 15 minutes of receiving notification that operation of the WIT has been restored.
+Each Reliability Coordinator will have evidence that it notified its Balancing Authorities within 15 minutes of confirming Interchange Software failure, and again within 15 minutes of receiving notification that operation of the Interchange Software has been restored.

-The following requirements only apply during failure of the WIT within the Western Interconnection.
+The following requirements only apply during failure of the Interchange Software within the Western Interconnection.

 WR7.
-Each Balancing Authority shall operate to the most recent duplicate copy of its aggregate NSI as last confirmed with the WIT (net of all individual adjacent NSIs).
+Each Balancing Authority shall operate to the most recent duplicate copy of its aggregate NSI as last confirmed with the Interchange Software (net of all individual adjacent NSIs).

 WM7.
-Each Balancing Authority will have evidence that it operated to the data contained in its most recent duplicate copy of its aggregate NSI as last confirmed with the Interchange Software (net of all individual adjacent NSIs) or as adjusted by changes allowed in this criterion for each specified period covered during WIT failure, per WR7.
+Each Balancing Authority will have evidence that it operated to the data contained in its most recent duplicate copy of its aggregate NSI as last confirmed with the Interchange Software (net of all individual adjacent NSIs) or as adjusted by changes allowed in this criterion for each specified period covered during Interchange Software failure, per WR7.

 WR8.
 Each Balancing Authority shall exhaust all of its internal and dynamically scheduled resources and all of its external pseudo-tied resources before requesting new Interchange.

 WM8.
-Each Balancing Authority will have evidence that it exhausted all of its internal and dynamically scheduled resources and all of its external pseudo-tied resources before it requested a new Interchange for each specified period covered during WIT failure, per WR8.
+Each Balancing Authority will have evidence that it exhausted all of its internal and dynamically scheduled resources and all of its external pseudo-tied resources before it requested a new Interchange for each specified period covered during Interchange Software failure, per WR8.

 WR9.
-Each Sink Balancing Authority shall implement new interchange transactions when necessary to maintain load-to-generation balance, reserve requirements, or to maintain reliability.
+Each Sink Balancing Authority shall implement new Interchange transactions when necessary to maintain load-to-generation balance, reserve requirements, or to maintain reliability.

 WM9.
-Each Sink Balancing Authority will have evidence that it implemented new -interchange transactions that were necessary to maintain load-to-generation balance, reserve requirements, or to maintain reliability, for each specified period covered during WIT failure, per WR9.
+Each Sink Balancing Authority will have evidence that it implemented new Interchange transactions that were necessary to maintain load-to-generation balance, reserve requirements, or to maintain reliability, for each specified period covered during Interchange Software failure, per WR9.